Arch and his little surprises

 For now, I feel that my computer is predictable, boring and usable again.
 And that’s exactly what I want.
 So it’s not always the case that more is better.
 Endless options are confusing, and that secretly gets really annoying.

 If you’re focused on productivity, a tiling window manager is brilliant.
-But as far as I’m concerned, nothing else needs to change.
-No scrolling, no endless workspaces, no animations to distract me.
+But as far as I’m concerned, there’s no need to change anything else about it.
+No scrolling, no infinite workspaces, no animations to distract me.
 Just windows in fixed positions, on the monitor where I’ve placed them.

-Sometimes the best upgrade is a step back to what has worked for years.
+Sometimes the best upgrade is a step back to what’s been working for years.

 Lees het origineel in het Nederlands